SamuelCho-ubf/Dodge/README.md

 # Dodge!

 ## What does this project do?
-"Dodge!" is a web application that provides simple games.
+"Dodge!" is a web application that provides a simple game.
 The object of the game is to survive as long as possible by avoiding white dots flying from all sides.

 ## Why is this project useful?